Kardex Group: Kardex Group (2008– )

 In 2009, Kardex Holding AG incorporated Kardex US into their existing US operation, Remstar, which had been established in 1981 based in Westbrook.

 In 2010, MLOG Logistics GmbH was acquired by Kardex Holding AG and integrated into the Kardex Group.
 Kardex Mlog has its origins in the steel construction company Erwin Mehne KG, which was founded in Heilbronn in 1922 and initially specialized in steel construction and bridge building.
-From 1968, the former Mehne GmbH also offered complete automated high-bay warehouse solutions.
+From 1968, the former Mehne GmbH also offered complete automated high-bay warehouses.
 In 1989, the company was taken over by MAN and operated as MAN Logistics GmbH.
 In 2005 the company was sold in a management buy-out.
 The company, now trading as MLOG Logistics GmbH, subsequently expanded throughout the European market.
 In 2009, production and administration were relocated to the current site in Neuenstadt am Kocher, Germany.
 In 2010, MLOG Logistics GmbH was acquired by Kardex Holding AG and integrated into the Kardex Group.